Brand Builder, Media Personality, Entrepreneur & Survivor's Advocate...

 I'm the Woman that everyone comes to when it's time to elevate their brand visually and strategically.

-Through a combination of graphic design, web design, consulting, content creation and strategic planning, I get the world to turn their heads at brands, both new and old.
+Through a combination of graphic design, web design, mobile app design, consulting, and strategic planning, I get the world to turn their heads at brands, both new and old.

 As an Entrepreneur, Media Personality & Survivor's Advocate, I built Solsei & Co; a Chicago-based Media Company that specializes in producing creative, purposeful and personal media, events & campaigns.